exposio/react-native-photo-view/README.md

 Provides custom Image view for React Native that allows to perform pinch-to-zoom on images.
 Works on both iOS and Android.

-This component uses [PhotoDraweeView](https://github.com/ongakuer/PhotoDraweeView) for Android and [MWPhotobrowser](https://github.com/mwaterfall/MWPhotoBrowser) on iOS.
+This component uses [PhotoDraweeView](https://github.com/ongakuer/PhotoDraweeView) for Android and native Scroll + Image approach on iOS.

 ## Usage